landhb/HideProcess/README.md

 Currently only works on 32bit systems.
 Does not bypass PatchGuard or driver signing requirements.

+Please use a VM whenever you run this.

 #### Compiling The Driver

 The driver has a number of dependencies and you'll need to compile it using msbuild or visual studio.
 I used Visual Studio during the development process.
 You'll need: